 Informal Reviews and Hearings.
-This part outlines the requirements and procedures for informal reviews and hearings, and for informal hearings regarding citizenship status.
+This section outlines the requirements and procedures for informal reviews and hearings regarding citizenship status.

 Owner or Family Debts to the PHA.
-This part describes policies for recovery of monies that the PHA has overpaid on behalf of families, or to owners, and describes the circumstances under which the PHA will offer repayment agreements to owners and families.
-Also discussed are the consequences for failure to make payments in accordance with a repayment agreement.
+This part describes policies for recovering monies that the PHA has overpaid on behalf of families or owners and describes the circumstances under which the PHA will offer repayment agreements to owners and families.
+Also discussed are the consequences of failure to make payments in accordance with a repayment agreement.